iftikarjahan/understanding_cookies_project/README.md

-Simple use npm install and start using express js
+->Simply use npm install and start using express js ->Also checkout every commit to understand it step by step ->to checkout every commit, use git checkout <commit_header>